Loading…

 How AI risk assessment works for Australian enterprises in 2026 — tools, AUD costs, APRA/ASIC alignment, and a sober view of where AI helps and hurts.

-Risk teams have spent two decades trying to keep up with the operational risk surface — fraud, cyber, conduct, third party, climate, technology, AI itself.
-AI risk assessment in 2026 is a genuine help, but only if you're clear about what AI does well and what still needs human judgement.
-This is a practical guide for Australian risk leaders.
+AI risk assessment in 2026 is a genuine help with that gap — but only if you're clear about what the models do well and what still needs human judgement.
+This is a practical guide for Australian risk leaders: the tools, the AUD costs, and where APRA and ASIC expectations bite.

 The honest list: